 When clicking on Update route your changes will be saved.
 Use this button often as not to lose information!

 This option can be used if you ave all the Waypoints for the controls in another map program.
 You can export the information from your other map system to GPX format.
-Then upload the GPS file to the Rallycheck portal.
-All the controls will be shown on the map.
+Then upload the GPX file to the Rallycheck portal.

 Print Mother Card